GabrilH/Aguda-Compiler/aguda-compiler/aguda-M2.md

 Example:

     docker-compose run --rm aguda-compiler test/valid/tcomp000_powers/powers.agu

+It's also possible to run without arguments and write the AGUDA program directly in the console, followed by [ENTER] and Ctrl+D (EOF):

+    docker-compose run --rm aguda-compiler

 ### How to interpret particular test output
 After running a particular **valid** test, the compiler outputs the textual representation of its AST, for example, the following command: